-While some are busy keeping up with the Joneses, The Jones Group is too busy taking stock in its own brand portfolio to take notice.
+While some are busy keeping up with the Joneses, The Jones Group is too busy taking stock in its own brand portfolio to notice.
 The company provides a wide range of clothing, shoes, and accessories for men, women, and juniors.
 Its brands include Anne Klein, Jones New York, Gloria Vanderbilt, Nine West, Evan-Picone, and l.e.i., among some 30 others.
-Through licensing agreements, Jones also supplies Givenchy jewelry, Rachel Roy designer apparel, and Dockers footwear.
+Through licensing agreements, Jones also supplies Givenchy jewelry and Rachel Roy designer apparel.
 It is active in both the retail and wholesale sectors.
-The Jones Group operates about 950 outlet and specialty stores in the US and abroad, as well as branded e-commerce sites.
-Jones Group is owned by Sycamore Partners.
+The Jones Group operates about 850 outlet and specialty stores in the US and abroad, as well as branded e-commerce sites.
+Jones Group is owned by private equity firm Sycamore Partners.

 The Jones Group (formerly Jones Apparel Group) was taken private by the New York private equity firm Sycamore Partners for $2.2 billion in April 2014.
 Sycamore plans to keep the firm’s older labels — Anne Klein and Nine West, et al. — while selling off the more valuable Weitzman and Geiger franchises.
 Sycamore partners also owns the women's apparel retailer The Talbots and teen chain Hot Topic.

-Although the US is The Jones Group's largest market (contributing nearly 80% of sales), international revenue is growing.
-In 2012 the UK and Canada accounted for nearly 10% and nearly 5% of sales, respectively.
-Other international markets include France, Ireland, Italy, Monaco, and Spain.
+Although the US is The Jones Group's largest market (contributing nearly 80% of sales), international revenue is an important part of its business.
+In 2013 the UK and Canada accounted for nearly 10% and nearly 5% of sales, respectively.
+Other international markets include France, Germany, Ireland, Italy, Monaco, and Spain.

 Sales and Marketing

-Department stores are the company's largest customer group, accounting for nearly half of sales; Macy's accounted for nearly 20%.
+Department stores are the company's largest customer group, accounting for nearly half of sales; Macy's accounted for about 15%.

 The years of increasing sales has come as Jones Group works to improve its fortunes; it has freshened up its mainstay labels, added new ones (including Brian Atwood, Kurt Geiger, and Stuart Weitzman) that are poised for growth, and marketed exclusive collections through select retailers.
 It has also been right-sizing its retail footprint and taken other steps to cut costs.
-In 2012 the company closed 103 underperforming domestic locations and expects to close more in 2013.
+In 2013 the company closed 108 underperforming domestic locations (after closing 103 the prior year) and expects to close more in 2014.

 To boost demand for its offerings, Jones has been inking exclusive brand distribution deals with select retailers.
 In the past several years it launched the Rachel Roy collection as an exclusive Macy's line and began providing GLO Jeans casualwear exclusively to Kmart.
 It also provides l.e.i. products exclusively to Wal-Mart.
 Licensing deals are also key to Jones' business.
 High-profile licensing agreements include Rachel Roy, Givenchy, and Jessica Simpson brand jeanswear.